Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 <br>

 #### Step 1: Create A New Policy File
-This will provide a [skelton](https://docs.contrastsecurity.com/assets/attachments/level_2_rules/custom_rules.xml) for the definition of the new code patterns you want Contrast to analyze.
-The file needs to be saved to a centralized location to which any Application Server you want monitored with this rule can reach.
-For the duration of this walkthrough, we will assume that you have named the file *custom_rules.xml*, although any file name can be used (The filename becomes important in Step #8 below).
+We provide a [skeleton](https://docs.contrastsecurity.com/assets/attachments/level_2_rules/custom_rules.xml) for the definition of the new code patterns you want Contrast to analyze.
+The file needs to be saved in a centralized location to which any Application Server you want monitored with this rule can reach.
+For the duration of this walkthrough, we will assume that you have named the file *custom_rules.xml*, although any file name can be used (The file name becomes important in Step #8 below).

-> **Note:** A single policy file can have many rules in it, or one at a time.
+> **Note:** A single policy file can either have many rules in it, or just one at a time.
 It's up to you how you want to organize your custom rules.
-So, if you already have a policy file for a custom Regular Expression rule or an existing DataFlow rule, you can add new Data Flow rules to that policy file, rather than creating a new one.
+So if you already have a policy file for a custom Regular Expression rule or an existing DataFlow rule, you can add new Data Flow rules to that policy file, rather than creating a new one.

 <br>